 Venture a few inches inside the anal canal and you’ll find the Dentate line, beyond which is the rectum.
 The rectum is about eight or nine inches long and has far fewer nerve endings that the anal canal or anus.

-Before trying any form of anal training, you should know that:
+Before trying any form of butt play, you should know that:

 - The anus and anal canal are sensitive to touch and vibration, while the rectum is more sensitive to pressure.
 (This will come in handy later when we discuss anal fingering!)